Render Tree Generation

 <div id="app">

-<section class="hero" aria-hidden="false">Visible in Render Tree</section>
+<section class="hero" aria-hidden="false">Visible in render tree</section>

 <div class="analytics-pixel" style="display: none;">